cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/assignment3.md

 ALL questions in this assignment MUST be done using `.map`, `.filter`, or `.reduce`.
 We will give you no credit for an approach that is not functional.
-You don't need for loops to solve these problems!

 ALL functions must also be defined using **arrow functions**: